 1.4 Conflicts.
 If there is a conflict between these terms and conditions and the Contract, these terms and conditions shall prevail.

 2.1 Invoices.
-Unless otherwise stated on the Contract, Client payment terms are net 30 days of invoice date.
+Payment is due thirty (30) days from invoice, unless otherwise stated on the Contract.
 If Client fails to make a payment required by the payment terms of the Contract, HMI may terminate the Contract without further notice and without obligation to refund monies previously paid.
 In the event HMI refers to Client’s account to a collection agency or attorney due to non-payment, Client will be liable for all of HMI’s costs and expenses incurred in connection with Client’s non-payment, including, without limitation, court costs and reasonable collection or attorney fees.